-“A new generation of women is discovering [IUDs] and the use is increasing,” says Dr. Unjali Malhotra, medical director for B.C.’s Options for Sexual Health.
-The percentage of Canadian women using contraception who are choosing IUDs jumped from one percent to three percent in 2008 and Malhotra expects that number to jump again in 2009.
-Worldwide, this is one of the most common forms of birth control.
-Here’s what you should know about the latest trend in birth control.
+IUDs are becoming more popular due to this generation of women, says Dr. Unjali Malhotra, medical director for B.C.’s Options for Sexual Health.
+Worldwide, the intrauterine device is one of the most common forms of birth control.
+Here’s what you should know about it.

 Copper IUDs are the conventional form of the contraceptive.
 This T-shaped device with strings attached is inserted into the uterus by a doctor to prevent sperm from fertilizing an egg.
 The copper IUD can be left in place for three to five years.

-Mirena is a newer brand of IUD that releases a low dose of the hormone progestin directly into the uterus.
+Hormonal IUDs, such as Mirena, release a low dose of progestin directly into the uterus.
 This device is also T-shaped, has strings attached and is inserted into the uterus by a doctor.
 It can remain in place for five years.